-Broughton Hall Catholic High School (the "school") is an equal opportunities school, which is fully supportive of inclusion principles.
+Broughton Hall Catholic High School (the "school") is an equal opportunities school, which is fully supportive of inclusion principles and will not discriminate unlawfully against anyone, but will select the best person for the job in terms of qualifications and abilities.

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.